bobchaos/bootstrap_integration_test/README.md

 All the following instructions are assumed to use the repo's root as starting CWD.

-Everything is wrapped by test kitchen.
+Everything is wrapped by test kitchen and Rake.
 To get it and other dependencies:

 ```ruby
 cd tf
 bundle install
 ```

 Next, we need to create `./tf/priv.tfvars` with your `r53_zone_id`.
-You can also set `omnibus_policy_artifact` if you want to run your own omnibus builder cookbook, or even s cookbook that substitutes the build with pulling and installing a pre-built artifact.
+You can also set `omnibus_policy_artifact` if you want to run your own omnibus builder cookbook, or even a cookbook that substitutes the build with pulling and installing a pre-built artifact.

 If need be, you can also set your `chef_repo_url` and `chef_repo_branch` in `./tf/priv.tfvars` to build from your desired ref.